kiok46/kiok46/README.md

 The journey begins when I was a freshman at college.
 I had taken computer science as my major, but the truth was, I wasn’t sure.
 I joined various clubs, events, activities, and whatnot.
 Confused and miserable on **24th April 2014** (The night before my annual exam) I decided to self analyze.
 After hours and hours of thinking, I started watching a python coding tutorial on YouTube.

 Days later, I had seen 100s of videos and read numerous articles on Python, I would rush from my classes to code, I’d occasionally forget to eat, I'd neglect sleep.
 I had only two things to do: Play basketball and code.
 In 2016, I got selected in **Google Summer of Code under the Python Software Foundation**.
-I started paying for my college fee and a new life started.
-Building something that could be plugged into the real world or just something cool, That is my Ikigai.
+I started paying for my college fee and a new life started.<br>Building something that could be plugged into the real world or just something cool, That is my Ikigai.
 (That also means I have much more to learn than just coding.)

 My way of learning is aggressive, I push forward, analyze, interconnect pre-existing knowledge with the new one, create a mind map, and forge ahead.
 I like learning new languages, reading books, as it gives me exposure to a different paradigm.
 I love meeting people and listening to their stories, learn from their experiences, and share some of my own.